kaashif/blog/posts/2022-10-16-infallible.md

 That seems reasonable.
 It even has comments.
-But the intention of this code is *only* encoded in comments, not in the null values, which mean different things.
+But the intention of this code is *only* encoded in comments, not in the null values, which mean different things but are the same to any caller.
 Suppose later the class is extended:

 ```java
 public void adoptPet(Snake snake);